“Visit Berlin’s Yiddishland” Walking Tour

 By popular demand, it has been adapted into English and has since been offered to university and high school classes, tour groups, and the general public.

-The tour is still from the perspective of Yiddish-speaking immigrants to Berlin, although it is accessible to a general audience and also describes their relationships with neighbors of other cultural and religious backgrounds.
+The tour is still from the perspective of Yiddish-speaking immigrants to Berlin, including myself, although it is accessible to a general audience and also describes their relationships with neighbors of other cultural and religious backgrounds.

 Traces of Berlin’s Yiddishland